 - how soon to be tested for HIV after condomless sex

 - the main types of HIV tests

 - preventive medications

 - the risk factors of different forms of condomless sex

-How soon can HIV be detected by a blood test?
+How soon can a blood test detect HIV?

 Rapid antibody tests

-Nucleic acid tests
+Nucleic acid tests (NATs)

-There is typically enough viral material present for a positive result 10 to 33 days after possible exposure to HIV.
+There’s typically enough viral material present for a positive result 10 to 33 days after possible exposure to HIV.